spring-jdbc-crud/simplejdbcmapper/README.md

 ```

 ## Annotations
-Using the 3 annotations @Table, @Id and @Column you get single line CRUD and also will be able to assemble relationships from custom queries.
+Using the 3 annotations @Table, @Id and @Column you get single line CRUD and also will be able to assemble relationships from SQL queries.
 Other annotations are for audit fields and optimistic locking.

 1.**@Table**